webcampsi/mb2015/_posts/2015-02-11-code-of-conduct.markdown

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff.
 Their names are found here under __Signed__ section, they will be circulating in the crowd, and are easy to find.

-If the matter is especially urgent, please call/contact any of these individuals:
+If the matter is especially urgent, please call/contact:

 Jure Čuhalev at +386 41 893 765